Florida Bar CLE Requirement (CLER)

 LegalFuel Link: https://bit.ly/2kN7Gdo

-Note: The Professionalism and Technology Requirements are included in, not in addition to, the 33-credit hour total.
+Note: The Professional Responsibility and Technology Requirements are included in, not in addition to, the 33-credit hour total.
 If a member completes more than 33 credit hours during any reporting cycle, the excess credits cannot be carried over to the next reporting cycle.
 It is the responsibility of the member to report CLE credit and to complete the CLE requirement.
 Each member should be aware of all deadlines and obligations to The Florida Bar.

 LegalFuel CLE FAQ

 1. Are LegalFuel CLEs approved by The Florida Bar?

 Yes.
 LegalFuel: The Practice Resource Center of The Florida Bar is a department within the Bar.
 All the CLEs available on our Free CLE page are approved and available for credit.

 2. How do I post CLE credit for a LegalFuel program?

 You must self-report your completed courses online, in your Florida Bar Member Portal, using the course number referenced in the course description.

 3. How do I obtain a certificate of completion?